GuideNepalTaxFreelanceSide IncomeTDS

 Domestic NPR lane (slabs): depends on your combined taxable income (salary + freelance).
 Rough guide:

 Subtract any TDS the client already deducted.
-The result is the cash you should park in a separate account when each invoice clears, not when the tax bill is due.
-The painful version of this story is the freelancer in March realising they spent the gross.
+Park the result in a separate account the moment each invoice clears, not when the tax bill is due.
+The painful version of this story is the freelancer in March who realises they spent the gross.

 Filing deadlines

-- Ashoj end (mid-October) — standard individual income tax return deadline.
-If your only income is salary + a small amount of freelance, this is your date.
+• Ashoj end (mid-October) — standard individual income tax return deadline.
+If your only income is salary plus a small amount of freelance, this is your date.

-- Poush end (mid-January) — extended deadline for self-employed individuals and businesses.
-If you're primarily freelance, you typically file by this date.
+• Poush end (mid-January) — extended deadline for self-employed individuals and businesses.
+Primarily freelance?
+You typically file by this date.

 Advance tax (only relevant if you have business income, not pure salary):